differentpla-net/differentpla-net.github.io/_posts/2023/2023-11-17-multiple-git-identities.md

 ## Background

 I've had a personal Github account -- [@rlipscombe](https://github.com/rlipscombe/) -- since 2010.
-In the past I've just added my work email address to my account, and made sure I've [configured my email address properly]({% post_url 2020/2020-01-24-git-emails %}), for correct attribution.
+In the past when I've needed to use Github for work, I've just used that account and added my work email to it.

-This time, my work account is going to be managed by Corporate IT, and I don't feel comfortable blurring that boundary, so I need to set up a separate Github account.
+This time, my work account is going to be managed by Corporate IT, and they've got more stringent security and sign-on requirements, and I don't feel comfortable blurring that boundary, so I'm going to set up a separate Github account.

 Because I still want to be able to access both my personal and work accounts from my work laptop, I need to set up git to manage multiple identities.